dt-alliances/cas-quickstart/INTERACTIVE.md

 ```
 Once you edit the webhook file in GIT, you should not edit the webhook in the Web UI else the `sendFinished` setting will need to be manually re-added back.
 ```

-## Step 4: Adjust the shipyard configuration in GIT

-A UI enhancement is coming, but for now you need to manually adjust the `shipyard.yaml` to adjust the sequence tasks.

-1. Open up the project in your git upstream repo and adjust the `shipyard.yaml` file in the `master` branch

-1. Add the `mytask-interactive` task as the first task as shown below

-    ```
-    apiVersion: spec.keptn.sh/0.2.2
-    kind: "Shipyard"
-    metadata:
-      name: "demo-webhook"
-    spec:
-      stages:
-        - name: "production"
-          sequences:
-          - name: "mysequence"
-            tasks:
-            - name: "mytask-interactive"  <<------------------- **** ADD THIS ROW ****
-            - name: "evaluation"
-              properties:
-                timeframe: "5m"
-    ```

-1. Commit your change

 ## Step 5: Trigger sequence